Loops#

 2. Test it on a few individual words and full sentences.

-3. Once you are done, compare your solution to your neighbor’s.
+3. Once you are done, compare your solution to your neighbour’s.
 Did you make the same decisions about how to handle the letter ‘y’ (which some people think is a vowel, and some do not)?

 Summary Quiz#